cosc2336-ds-alg/assg07/README.md

 the tests are commented out again, so not much will be tested yet, but you should be back to a compilable and runnable state.

+If you get the copied tests ant templatized `List` to compile and run the tests, you should make a commit with these changes and push it to the `template` branch of your repository.
+Take a moment to examine the new branch in your repository, and the history of the commits now along your `template` branch.
+Also, lets create a new pull request called `Template`, that will be tracking all changes of the `template` branch for merge back into the `main` branch.
+We will not ultimately merge this work into the `main` branch, as we want to keep the `template` work separate from the `main` nontemplate work.
+But having a `Template` pull request that tracks the `template` branch will be a convenient way to gather all work and commits while templatizing the `List` class.

-You should examine how the `List` class has been turned into a template class.
+After committing and pushing, you should examine how the `List` class has been turned into a template class.
 In the `List.hpp` file, there are just a few subtle changes.
-The declaration of the `List` class is now preceeded by the template specifier
+The declaration of the `List` class is now preceeded by the template specifier keyword:
-keyword:

 ```c++
 template <class T>